8 min read

 Customer Service and Customer Experience Examples

+To better understand the differences between customer service and customer experience, it is beneficial to look at examples of excellent customer service and customer experiences.
 "Great" customer service accounts for the little details: unique gestures such as gifts, frequent thank you's, the anticipation of customer needs, or involvement in social causes.
 Customer service truly stands out when businesses include a level of personability that makes customers feel valued and more than just a number.

 For example, a customer flying JetBlue once tweeted that he was upset he hadn't been able to get his coffee before boarding.
 Within seconds of sending the tweet, JetBlue contacted its customer service team at Boston's Logan airport.
 The customer service team promptly delivered a mocha to the customer, all before takeoff, which resulted in the customer raving on Twitter, promoting the airline in a way that otherwise may not have been possible.
 JetBlue saw the opportunity to go above and beyond and deliver high-quality service to the customer.